kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 Business Model
 --------------
 NASA gives out cash prizes for winning awards and placing in the top three at the RMC.
-So, the general business model for Moonrockers to make money is to win.
+The general business model for Moonrockers to make money is to win.
 Coincidentally, that's our goal for this project anyway.

 Market and Competition